Summer in Seoul - Hanyang University (in English) - ISEP Direct

 Course Description

-Hanyang International Summer School offers a diverse selection of courses and is particularly recommended for Business and Film Studies.
+Hanyang International Summer School offers a diverse selection of courses and is particularly recommended for Business and Asian Studies.

 Students who complete the program in good standing can expect to earn 3-9 credits which ISEP recommends is the equivalent of 3-9 U.S. Credit Hours.
 Academic courses are 3 credits with 45 contact hours, elective courses are 1 credit with 15 contact hours, and research projects are 3 credits with +60 contact hours.
 Students can take up to three courses.